 I am an Assistant Professor in Computer Science at Rutgers University.
 I am also a faculty affiliate with Rutgers Discovery Informatics Institute (RDI2).
 My research is generally in the area of compilers and programming systems.
 I am interested in revealing and exploiting the impacts of modern computing platforms on every aspect of social life, from ultra-low power devices to ubiquitous mobile platforms and to massively parallel many-core accelerators.
 My group's research is currently funded by NSF and Department of Education GAANN fellowship.

 - I have both undergraduate and graduate RA positions available in my group.
-If you are interested in doing research with me, please contact me via email.
+If you are interested in doing research with me, please send me an email.

-- Paper on balanced edge partition model conditionally accepted to Sigmetrics'17.
+- Paper on graph edge partition model accepted to Sigmetrics'17.

-- Paper on GPU cache organization accepted to ICS'16.
+- Paper on value based GPU race detection accepted to TACO, 2017.

 Department of Computer Science